csmsoftware/Programming-for-data-analysis-tutorial-Matlab-R-Python/programming-fundamentals.md

 ```

 Libraries and packages exist for reading and writing many file types and DB connections.
-Another example of when google is your friend.
+When looking for informtion on these resources, google is your friend.

 Carefully plan the format and structure of your data when designing your project
 and writing your code.
-Most importantly, don't delete your raw data after you've processed it.
+Most importantly, don't delete your raw data after you've processed it, keep it stored somewhere safe.

 ## Visualisation

 When you are investigating your data, you will often want to plot the data.

 Various charting libraries exist for most languages, each with different levels of functionality.
-Some can produce very complex charts, but produce only static vector or bitmap images (ggplot2).
+Some can produce very complex charts, but produce only static vector or bitmap images (`ggplot2`).
-Others have less features but are interactive by default (plotly).
+Others have less features but are interactive by default (`plotly`,Matlab).

-They generally work by providing vectors of information and various settings.
+They generally work by providing vectors of information and various settings, such as type of chart, colours, legends, scale, etc.

-Some examples of these will be provided for each language.

 ## Help files
 R and Matlab provide offline help files for understanding package functionalities and APIs.
-Python's documentation is online, and packages often have readthedocs.io documentation pages.
+Python's documentation is online, and packages often have `readthedocs.io` documentation pages.
 Good documentation will give you an introduction to the package, argument settings,
 and expected output.
 You should be able to drill down to to specific functions if
 necessary.
 Learning how to read and interpret documentation will be necessary if you
 plan to write any code beyond really basic stuff.
-Even then, most coders use google
+Even then, most coders use google everyday.
-for EVERYTHING.

-## Managing code
+## Managing code & version control

 So, you've taken the leap and started coding.
 How should you manage the code you write?
 With version control!
 Version control enables you to 'version' your code and create 'branches'